 Divorce, or the termination of the legal marriage is a relatively straightforward process.
 As we are blessed with a no-fault Family Law system, all a separated spouse needs to prove in order to obtain a divorce order is that they have been separated from the other spouse for at least 12 months.
 This can be a little more difficult to prove if part of that period of separation has occurred under the one roof (“separation under the one roof”) as further evidence of separation will need to be provided.
 Your ex-spouse will need to be personally served with your Application for Divorce and supporting documentation and, if you have children under 18 years of age, appearance at the divorce hearing is required, unless it is a joint application.
-If you are legally represented, then your lawyer appears at the divorce hearing on your behalf.
+If you are legally represented, then your best divorce lawyers Melbourne appears at the divorce hearing on your behalf.

 Some people choose to apply for the divorce themselves.
 If you prefer to leave the paperwork (and attending the divorce hearing) to a professional, we can take care of all aspects of applying for and obtaining a divorce for you.